Call Today! Free Immediate Response 818-781-1570

 Probable Cause Statement

-First, search warrants typically expire after a specified period of time, meaning law enforcement cannot hold onto the warrant for an extended period of time without executing it.
+First, search warrants typically expire after a specified period, meaning law enforcement cannot hold onto the warrant for an extended period without executing it.

-However, in cases where there is significant concern about officer safety, a judge may authorize a no-knock, nighttime raid of a residence.
+However, in cases where there is significant concern about officer safety or the destruction of evidence, a judge may authorize a no-knock, nighttime raid of a residence.
+This means that law enforcement can enter the property without announcing their presence or the purpose of their visit, which can be particularly dangerous for the occupants and should only be authorized in extreme circumstances.

 Sealed Warrant

-Another issue which our clients frequently encounter with search warrants is sealing.
-If law enforcement convinces the authorizing judge that facts in the warrant affidavit should remain secret due to articulable concerns for public safety – especially in the case of a cooperator or snitch working with law enforcement – they can order that the warrant affidavit remain under seal.
+Another issue that our clients frequently encounter with search warrants is the sealing process.
+Suppose law enforcement convinces the authorizing judge that facts in the warrant affidavit should remain secret due to articulable concerns for public safety, especially in the case of a cooperator or snitch working with law enforcement.
+In that case, they can order that the warrant affidavit remain under seal.

 In these cases, it may be difficult or impossible to challenge the legitimate basis for the search warrant in a suppression motion, as that basis remains unknown to the defendant.
 With a sealed warrant, the first step is typically to make a motion to unseal the warrant affidavit.

-Once the proper motion is brought before the court, the judge will conduct an in camera (meaning a private hearing in the judge's chambers) review of the evidence in the warrant affidavit and will determine if the defendant should be entitled to obtain an unsealed version.
+Once the proper motion is brought before the court, the judge will conduct an in-camera review of the evidence in the warrant affidavit and determine if the defendant is entitled to obtain an unsealed version.

 Motion to Suppress